Goats

 Kentucky's Goat Industry

-As of January 1, 2023, there were 56,000 head goats in Kentucky; this is up 2,000 head from 2022.
+As of January 1, 2025, there were 60,000 head of goats, up 1,000 head from January 2024.
+Milk goats were at 5,800 head, up 500 head from the previous year's estimate.
 Goats, much like cattle, are primarily used for either meat or milking, depending on the breed.

-Kentucky ranks 7th in the nation for meat goat production and 19th in milk goat production.
-Of the total number of goats in Kentucky, 5,500 are milk goats.
+In 2024, Kentucky ranks 6th in the nation for meat goat production (59,000 head) and 23rd in milk goat production (5,300 head).
+This is a 5.4% increase from the previous year.
 Although we don’t think about eating goat cheese often, many popular cheeses can be made from goat milk, including feta, mozzarella, and ricotta.

 Top goat counties in Kentucky (per 2017 Census):